Pat's Reflexology Plus

 Are you stuck in negative belief systems or ways of thinking?

-Are negative thoughts, stress, exhaustion, anxiety, or past trauma blocking you from getting the best out of life?
+Are negative thoughts, stress, exhaustion, anxiety, or past trauma blocking you from living your best life?

-Emotional reflexology can help you uncover what the body is trying to tell you and help restore balance.
+Emotional reflexology can help you remove negative belief systems and help restore your body/mind balance.

 Intake and treatment